fybrik/fybrik/site/docs/samples/notebook.md

 ## Register the dataset in a data catalog

 Register the credentials required for accessing the dataset.
-Replace the values for `accessKey` and `secretKey` with the values from the object storage service that you used and run:
+Replace the values for `access_key` and `secret_key` with the values from the object storage service that you used and run:

 ```yaml
 cat << EOF | kubectl apply -f -